brikyland/briky-smart-contract/docs/Contracts/launch/ProjectToken.md

 Deprecate a project due to force majeure.

-Name            Description
+{% hint style="info" %}

-_Permission: Managers active in the zone of the project.
+Permission: Managers active in the zone of the project.

+{% endhint %}

+{% hint style="info" %}
-   Anchor enforces consistency between this contract and the client-side._
+Anchor enforces consistency between this contract and the client-side.
+{% endhint %}

-#### Parameters
+### Parameters

 | Name | Type | Description |
 | ---- | ---- | ----------- |